-In this episode of the Quality Leaders Podcast, Mandy van den Broek shares her insights on the intersection of quality assurance and artificial intelligence.
+In this episode of the Quality Leaders Podcast, Mandy van den Broek from 4sprong shares her insights on the intersection of quality assurance and artificial intelligence.
 Van den Broek is a consultant in risk management, specialised in the food industry, currently working with dairy company FrieslandCampina.
 She discusses how AI has become a crucial tool in achieving consistent quality evaluation and improved classification of quality levels in the food industry.
 Her experience covers various facets of quality assurance, from her own podcast about entrepreneurship during the Covid crisis to her consultancy work with different companies in the food industry.

 WHAT DID WE LEARN FROM THIS EPISODE?